Peter King's Monday Morning QB: The NFL Catch Rule

 “We’ve got this in our proposal,” Riveron said.
 “Player reaching out with possession.
 Player pulling the ball back.
 Player making a third step.
 Player protecting himself.
 Those qualify for a football move.”

 The Riveron point, backed by the Competition Committee, is pretty clear.
-The simplicity of it—the three points of control/two feet down/football move—sounds simple.
-But as we’ve learned, with the betterment of replay technology, the increase of HD cameras at every NFL game, and the ability of TV crews to have far better views of tight plays, simple plays are not simple anymore.
+The simplicity of it—the three elements of control, two feet down and football move—sounds simple.
+But as we’ve learned, with the betterment of replay technology, the increasing number of HD cameras at every NFL game, and the ability of TV crews to have far better views of tight plays, simple plays are not simple anymore.
 Look at the replays the NFL overturned in 2017—such as the overwrought, overcorrected Kelvin Benjamin touchdown for Buffalo in New England that should not have been negated but was—and you realize so much of this is subject to human control too.
 I expect a few things if, as expected, the new rules pass this week when a three-quarters vote of the 32 teams comes up.

 • I expect Riveron to be less of a micromanager as the replay supervisor in 2018.
-There is no question the Competition Committee and the league office thinks the standard of indisputable visual evidence must be reinstated after a 2017 season when it was fungible.
+There is no question that the Competition Committee and the league office thinks the standard of indisputable visual evidence must be reinstated after a 2017 season when it was fungible.

 • I expect this rule to pass, because there is little organized opposition.
 I couldn’t find league or team people ready to fight it before the vote this week.
 That’s because it’s better than the rule that includes the point that a receiver must keep possession when he goes to the ground.
 “The problem with that,” said Competition Committee chairman Rich McKay, “is that if the players takes three steps and then goes to the ground, it could be a number of yards after he’s caught the ball.”
 In Bryant’s case, for instance, it was four yards between the time he took possession and the time the ball was jarred loose by contact with the ground.

 • Three weeks ago today, I quoted a person close to the Competition Committee in this column, regarding the what-is-a-catch conundrum: “Going to the ground is going away,” my source said.
-And immediately I heard from several people in the league wondering if the league was simply exchanging one problem with other ones.
+And immediately I heard from several people in the league wondering if the league was simply exchanging one problem for other ones.
 Dean Blandino, the predecessor to Riveron, told me the Competition Committee is getting what it wanted with this new rule.
 “The Competition Committee wanted those plays, the Dez play and the Jesse James play, to be catches, and basically figured out, How do we do that?
 They figured it out.
 But now the issue is going to be, ‘Did they perform a football act, an act that is common to the game?’
 That is going to be subjective.”

-My feeling is this rule is better than the one it’s replacing, but it is not a catchall.
+My feeling is, this rule is better than the one it’s replacing, but it is not a cure-all.
 If anything, I think Riveron is going to have more reviews in 2018 than last year.

 “We just have to be mindful that this is not going to solve everything,” Blandino said.